 - Paste the URL from Pastebin into the support thread.

 Now, our supporters know which site you are referring to and which page loads slowly.
 They can see a full list of the queries running and can help you find the cause of the problem.
-If it's in WPML, we'll see how to work around it (and eventually improve in an upcoming version).
-If it's in the theme or other plugins, we'll talk with the other authors and do our best to get everything running smoothly for you.
+If it’s in WPML, we’ll see how we can temporarily work around it and the improvements we need to make in an upcoming version.
+If it’s in the theme or other plugins, we’ll talk with the other authors and do our best to get everything running smoothly for you.